Information for partners and supervisors

 How to apply

-Academic supervisors must liaise with their School PGR/Research offices when preparing applications – applications should be submitted via the School office to the Doctoral Academy at Doctoral-Academy@cardiff.ac.uk with School approval.
+Academic supervisors must liaise with their school PGR/Research offices when preparing applications - applications should be submitted via Academic School office to KESS2 at firstname.lastname@example.org with School approval.

-Please contact the KESS2 administrative team at email@example.com to discuss your ideas before developing a full proposal.
+Please contact the KESS2 administration team at email@example.com to discuss your ideas before developing a full proposal.

 Finance and Compliance Project Officer